germanparra0202/Microsoft_Data_Structures/Recommendation/README.txt

 4) Type "pwd" into the command line and copy the response
 	- This should be the absolute path to the directory that all the files are stored in
 5) Open login.py to edit and paste the absolute path into the line that says "cwd=''"
-	- This is on line NUMBER and right under the comment that says #TODO
+	- This is on line 19 and right under the comment that says #TODO
-6) Open the .profile file from your home directory and paste the same path from the login.py script on a newline.
+6) Edit the .profile file from your home directory and paste the same path from the login.py script on a newline.
 Then put login.py at the end of the path
 	- It should look like absolute-path-to-file/login.py
 7) Now when the user logs in, the 3 directories will pop-up giving them the option to immediately change to them by inputing a number or skipping it by inputting anything else.
-8) ADD_./predict.py_NOTES
+8) To run the mock shell, run predict.py.
+This will prompt the user to input 2 commands and once done, will begin giving a recommendation for the third command
+	- use n to skip the command
+	- use q to quit the mock shell